Their neighbour was arrested on terrorism charges. This is how the 'typical American community' reacted

 Inside Saddlebrook, though, nothing felt so apocalyptic.
 The seasonal flags were flapping on front porches, fresh pansies were planted around mailboxes, and it was a good day for the spreading of the pine straw.
 They all kept at it, chatting about their allergies and whether the rain was going to hold off.

-"You've got to see my vegetable garden," George said to a neighbour.
+"You've got to see my vegetable garden," Biscan said to a neighbour.

-Tom wiped sweat off his face.
-"Mrs Evans, I'm done," he said to Alice, who was deep in a flower bed.
+Tom Evans wiped sweat off his face.
+"Mrs Evans, I'm done," he said to his wife, who was deep in a flower bed.

 "Go home, have a beer, relax," a neighbour told him.

-"We've still got to do the far end of the neighborhood - we got the hill and the first house on the left," he said, and kept working.
+"We've still got to do the far end of the neighbourhood - we got the hill and the first house on the left," he said, and kept working.

 When he noticed that the sky looked like rain, he picked up the pace, hauling a few leftover bales down to yards for people to spread around their gardens.